timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 30-ALL-VOLUNTEER FORCE EDUCATIONAL ASSISTANCE PROGRAM/SUBCHAPTER II-BASIC EDUCATIONAL ASSISTANCE.md

   * (1) who—

-    * (A) after June 30, 1985, first becomes a member of the Armed Forces or first enters on active duty as a member of the Armed Forces and—
+    * (A) during the period beginning July 1, 1985, and ending September 30, 2030, first becomes a member of the Armed Forces or first enters on active duty as a member of the Armed Forces and—

       * (i) who (I) in the case of an individual whose obligated period of active duty is three years or more, serves at least three years of continuous active duty in the Armed Forces, or (II) in the case of an individual whose obligated period of active duty is less than three years, serves at least two years of continuous active duty in the Armed Forces; or